SoporificDreamer/Optimized_AES/README.md

 # README #

-Embedded AES Project for Assignment
-Task: Build 8-bit AES for microcontroller with optimizations
+8-bit AES Implementation for microcontroller with optimizations

-Authors: Upal, Jiachen